MicrosoftDocs/dynamics365smb-docs/business-central/ui-get-started-layouts.md

 ms.devlang: al
 ms.search.keywords: customized report, document layout, logo, personalize ms.search.form: 9650, 9652, 9660_Primary
-ms.date: 09/13/2024
+ms.date: 10/01/2024
 ms.author: jswymer
 ms.service: dynamics-365-business-central
 ms.reviewer: jswymer
 ---
 # Get started creating report layouts

 Business Central comes with many built-in layouts that you can use on your reports.
 Other layouts may have been added as part of other extensions.
-But it's also possible to create your own reports either from scratch or based an existing layout.
+But it's also possible to create your own reports either from scratch or based on an existing layout.

 > [!IMPORTANT]
 > You can also use report layouts to add content to email messages.
 For example, report layouts can save time and help ensure consistency by reusing the same content when you communicate with your customers.
 To use custom report layouts with email, the file type for the layout must be Word.
 You cannot use the RDLC file type.
 Learn more in [Set Up Reusable Email Texts and Layouts](admin-how-setup-email.md#set-up-reusable-email-texts-and-layouts).